by Steven K. Roberts

 A key requirement for my floating lab/studio was to have a digital piano aboard, but limited space dictates a deployment system that lets it stow away when not in use.
-I designed the console around this, and built a piano drawer that can handle a quarter-ton:
+I designed the console around this, and built a piano drawer that can handle a quarter-ton.

-It was important that it not interfere with other uses of the desk… electronics lab, writing, ham shack, video production, and software development.
+It was important that the drawer not interfere with other uses of the desk… electronics lab, writing, ham shack, video production, and software development.
 This dictated maximum knee clearance to keep the workspace comfortable, and when retracted, it effectively disappears.
 Extended, the piano dominates the space, and the computer keyboard is also on a pull-out drawer so they can be used at the same time.

 Any project like this is highly implementation-specific; this article includes the details of my own solution, but it was designed with very tight tolerances to make maximum use of available space.
 If you clone this for a different keyboard, you’ll probably want to tweak the dimensions.
 My digital piano in the photo above is a Kawai MP7, which weighs 46 pounds (21 kg) and is a bit bulky at 53 ¼” W x 13 ⅓” D x 6 ¾” H (1352 x 339 x 171 mm).
 I do love this thing, but it sure looked huge when I hauled it aboard and stared at it!